 2024; HOSPITALITY $0

 The GSF is governed by a 26-member board that is 96% male, with Abuzuaiter the sole female member and elected official.
-This lack of demographic and institutional diversity, combined with the Foundation’s substantial spending on travel and hospitality, calls into question the independence and rigor of its oversight, especially considering what the GSF does;
+This lack of demographic and institutional diversity, combined with the Foundation’s substantial spending on travel, hospitality and Sponsorship/Tickets, calls into question the independence and rigor of its oversight, especially considering what the GSF does;

 Beard and Demp Bradford were personally paid 59% of the $445,000 Greensboro and Guilford County’s taxpayers subsidized the GSF with in 23-24.